mtkimmins/LTSDM_hack/README.md

 - ??? make new transparent film frames
   - use transparency film, print at a photolab (CHATGPT SUGGESTION)
 - ??? replace frames with custom transparent film frames
+- Determine the dimensions of the book cartridge sticker label
+- Design a custom adhesive label
+- Print and afix a custom adhesive label for the book cartridge
 - durability testing (how many times can I play it without failure?
 Where are the failure points?)

 # COMPLETED: